Is Steward Leadership Different than Servant Leadership? By Dr. Kent R. Wilson

 Although deeply rooted in Judeo-Christian heritage, the first formal application of servanthood to leadership appeared in 1970 with the writings of Robert Greenleaf.
 A Quaker by background, Greenleaf introduced the idea of servant leadership while a manager at AT&T.

-This approach to leadership hasn’t received the attention that servant leadership has over the years, and only recently with the writings of Peter Block and Dr. Scott Rodin has the model been elaborated.
-Stewards always were slaves and servants under their masters or owners, which has led many to confuse the two models and assume that they are one in the same.
+This approach to leadership hasn’t received the attention that servant leadership has over the years, and only recently, with the writings of Peter Block and Dr. Scott Rodin, has the model been elaborated.
+Stewards always were slaves and servants under their masters or owners, which has led many to confuse the two models and assume that they are identical.
 But are they?

 In comparing the two models, I believe that steward leadership encompasses the best concepts of servant leadership but in a more comprehensive model that better addresses the unique aspects of nonprofit leadership.
 Let’s look at a brief comparison of both models and then evaluate specific differences between the two.